Athletic Booster Club of Dexter (ABCD) By-Laws

 Section 4.4: Secretary Duties: Maintain minutes of meetings of the Board of Representatives, act as custodian of the records of the ABCD, and be responsible for the timely dissemination of information as required by law or in accordance with the by-laws.

 Section 4.5: Treasurer Duties: Maintain responsibility for all financial matters related to the ABCD.
 The Treasurer shall receive and give receipts of monies due and payable to the organization from all sources and shall deposit such funds in such banks or other organizations as are selected by the Executive Board.
 The Treasurer shall make disbursements as authorized, approved, or amended by the Athletic Director and President or by the membership.
 The Treasurer shall present a written financial report at each monthly meeting of the membership.
-The treasurer shall file all forms necessary to maintain the exempt and non-profit status of the ABCD.
+The treasurer shall file all forms necessary to maintain the exempt and non-profit status of the ABCD and file all the necessary tax reporting.

 Article V: Voting and Other Powers

 Section 5.1: Right to Vote.
-Each member of the Board of Representatives and each officer shall receive one vote to cast on all matters brought for decision.
-Members of the Board of Representatives may appoint a voting proxy as noted above.
-No member shall control more than two votes, including a vote as a member and a vote by proxy.
+Each member of the Board of Representatives and each officer shall receive one vote per team they represent or office they hold to cast on all matters brought for decision.
+No member shall control more than two votes.

 Section 5.2: Casting of Votes.
-Votes must be cast in person or by proxy.
+Votes must be cast in person.
 Voting shall occur by acclimation or by a voice vote, with the President or his/her designees ruling on whether the motion passed or failed.

 Section 5.3: Quorum.
-A quorum consists of one-half + 1 (51%) of all teams represented and the Middle School, the president or vice president and at least one additional officer.
 A quorum is necessary to bring a motion to a vote.

 Section 5.4: Requirements to Pass Motions.
 A simple majority of the members present shall be sufficient to pass any motion, with the exception of changes to By-Laws which require a two-thirds (2/3) vote of all Representatives then in office.

 Section 5.5: Expenditure Decisions.
-Each expenditure above one thousand dollars ($1000) must be separately approved by the majority vote of the Representatives and officers.
+Each expenditure above five thousand dollars ($5000) must be separately approved by the majority vote of the Representatives and officers.

 Section 5.7: Distribution of Funds.
-All checks in excess of One Thousand Dollars ($1,000.00) are required to contain the signatures of both the President and the Treasurer.
-Amounts less than or equal to One Thousand Dollars ($1,000.00) shall only require one of the previously mentioned Officer’s signatures.
-All checks, drafts, or other orders for the payment of money on behalf of the ABCD shall be signed by the Treasurer .In the event of the dissolution of the ABCD, all assets will be distributed to the Dexter Athletic Department.
+All checks in excess of Five Thousand Dollars ($5,000.00) are required to contain the signatures of both the President and the Treasurer.
+Amounts less than or equal to Five Thousand Dollars ($5,000.00) shall only require one of the previously mentioned Officer’s signatures.
+All checks, drafts, or other orders for the payment of money on behalf of the ABCD shall be signed by the Treasurer.
 All deposits and/or disbursements shall be made as soon as practicable upon receipt of the funds and/or approval of disbursements.

 Section 5.8: Obligations.
 The Board of Representative and the officers may authorize any member to enter into contracts or agreements for the purchase of materials or services on behalf of the organization.